 - Selected students will get the opportunity to take part in the NEC EventsWeek Live, with the NEC offering a 12-month mentoring programme to the best performing students2.

-- The university has links with a range of events and experience organisations such as the National Exhibition Centre (NEC) group, CBS Arena and O2 Arena.
+- The university has links with a range of events and experience organisations such as the National Exhibition Centre (NEC) group and CBS Arena.

 This course is accredited1 and recognised by the following bodies: